-It’s neighbour Gljúfrabúi is lesser-known; even though it is within easy walking distance, it is hidden in a magical grotto that requires a little wading through a stream to reach.
+Its neighbor Gljufrabui is lesser-known.
+Even though it is within easy walking distance, it is hidden in a magical grotto that requires a little wading through a stream to reach.

-Skógafoss, meanwhile, is as unmissable as Seljalandsfoss.
-Sixty metres tall, at least ten metres wide and mesmerisingly powerful, this waterfall is a fantastic example of the power of Iceland’s nature.
+Skogafoss, meanwhile, is as unmissable as Seljalandsfoss.
+197 ft (60 m) tall, at least 33 ft (10 m) wide, and mesmerizingly powerful, this waterfall is a fantastic example of the power of Iceland's nature.

-If you elected to do so when booking, you can take one of the three tours offered today onto a tongue of Mýrdalsjökull, Sólheimajökull.
-Glacier hiking is a fantastic way to marvel over beautiful ice formations and to experience breathtaking views of the south.
+If you elect to do so when booking, you can take one of the three tours offered today onto a tongue of Myrdalsjokull, Solheimajokull.
+Glacier hiking is a fantastic way to marvel over beautiful ice formations and experience breathtaking views of the south.

-The two other tours on offer today leave from the village of Vík, your next destination.
-The first of these is an ice caving tour that occurs closer to the summit of Mýrdalsjökull.
-Rather than hike across the glacier’s surface, you will descend into its hidden crevasses to explore it from within.
+The two other tours on offer today leave from the village of Vik, your next destination.
+The first of these is an ice-caving tour that occurs closer to the summit of Myrdalsjokull.
+Rather than hiking across the glacier's surface, you will descend into its hidden crevasses to explore it from within.

 The second is entirely different: a super jeep tour to Landmannalaugar.
 Landmannalaugar is a spectacular Highland reserve, best known for its abundant natural hot springs you can bathe in.
-This area also has dramatic rhyolite mountains in unexpectedly vibrant shades of yellow, green and pink, and plentiful hiking trails.
-Many of these lead to magnificent crater lakes, and all provide stunning panoramas of Iceland’s interior.
+This area also has dramatic rhyolite mountains in unexpectedly vibrant yellow, green and pink shades and plentiful hiking trails.
+Many of these lead to magnificent crater lakes, and all provide stunning panoramas of Iceland's interior.